Barista Guides5 min readMarch 10, 2026

 What The Manual Does Not Emphasize Enough

-The user manual tells you where controls are, but not always how strongly workflow discipline shapes the results.
+The user manual tells you where controls are, but not always how strongly routine discipline shapes the results.

 A good grinder, stable warm-up, and consistent puck prep will change your experience with the Classic Pro more than most early gadget purchases.
 The machine can make very good espresso, but it expects the user to build good habits around it.